jaysen/txt/README.md

-# Jaysen Naidoo's bliki & public-txt instance
+# Jaysen Naidoo's bliki & public txt instance

 ## about

 Jaysen Naidoo, a 50 odd year old mostly-male, living in Johannesburg, South Africa.
-Software developer by trade -currently taking a break from contract work to experiment with a few ideas for public software...
+Software developer by trade - currently taking a break from contract work to experiment with a few ideas for public software...

 Spend time on and thinking about:
 - free-software, free-culture and info-politics;
 - new-work and worker owned co-ops;
 - social software and public information infrastructure;
+- the human project and the political
 - armchair science - evolution; life; neuroscience; cosmology; physics; complexity.
-- the human project and the political

 See also:
 - [Online things](online-things.md)